-The Success Center is a tutorial lab for students located in the Burton Library.
+The Success Center is a site for comprehensive educational support for students located in the Burton Library, led by the Director of Student Success.
 The purpose of the Success Center is to provide the following:

-• Academic success skills training, tutorials, and computer assisted instruction for students who need assistance with academic studies;

-- Faculty-led individualized tutoring to support student learning; and - Relevant, updated academic support resources to students in the attainment of their educational goals.
+- Academic success skills training, tutorials, and computer assisted instruction for students who need assistance with academic studies; - Individualized tutoring to support student learning; and - Relevant, updated academic support resources to students in the attainment of their educational goals.